How Do I Become a Nurse Administrator?

 Helpful Resources for Aspiring Nurse Administrators

-As an RN or LVN pursues nursing administration, the following professional organizations and association can connect professionals to the issues, information, professional networks, and continued education needed to be successful and effective in leadership, management, and administration:
+As an RN or LVN pursues nursing administration, the following professional organizations and associations can connect professionals to the issues, information, professional networks, and continued education needed to be successful and effective in leadership, management, and administration:

 - American Association for Nursing Leadership (AONL)

-- National Association of Directors of Nursing Administration in Long Term Care (NADONA)
+- National Association of Directors of Nursing Administration in Long-Term Care (NADONA)

 - American Hospital Association (AHA)